JulHorn/image_diff_server/README.md

 13. Remove remaining files and npm dependencies of typescript (.babelrc, package.json)
 14. Make event handler to real functions or remove parameter
 15. Use redux to get rid of the callback hell
+16. Remove CSS prefixes because they are namespaced either way

 ## Installation